 Education is key, our newsletter gives tips and strategies for the overall market.
-2014 has started out rocky but we expect more upside for the remainder of the year.
+2014 has been a spectacular year and the we expect the remainder of the year to be even better.
 Get our list of the top 10 penny stocks to watch for 2014.
 Our Penny Stock Newsletter is easy and simple to understand.
 Unlike other newsletters that are filled with hype, we present facts and charts for you to evaluate.
-Many of our recent alerts have seen tremendous upside.
+Many of our recent companies featured in our newsletter have seen tremendous upside.
 Sign up for the Free Penny Stock Newsletter Today.
 You will also occasionally get our paid for marketing reports.
-These are companies who pay to be listed in our newsletter to gain exposure.

 Here at Penny Stocks Forever we focus just on Penny Stocks.
 Why?
 Penny stocks have a tendency to make very big moves.
 These type of moves are usually not seen with Blue Chip stocks.
 This kind of volatility is not for everyone.
 We will be the first to tell you that penny stocks are very risky, and if you intend to trade penny stocks, only risk what you can afford to lose.